Indiana Jones and the Kingdom of the Crystal Skull: Audience reception and legacy

+Audiences surveyed by CinemaScore gave the film an average rating of "B" on an A+ to F scale, down from the previous film's "A".
 According to Associated Press, Indiana Jones and the Kingdom of the Crystal Skull received a "respectful" but "far from glowing" reception from Indiana Jones fans, and that "some viewers at its first press screening loved it, some called it slick and enjoyable though formulaic, some said it was not worth the 19-year wait."
 South Park parodied the film in the episode "The China Probrem", broadcast five months after the film's release.
 The episode parodied the negative fan reaction, with the characters filing a police report against Lucas and Spielberg for "raping Indiana Jones".

 Some disappointed Indiana Jones fans used the term "nuking the fridge", a reference to the scene in which Jones survives a nuclear blast by hiding in a refrigerator, to denote the point when a franchise crosses into the absurd, similar to "jumping the shark".
-This phrase has appeared across the internet, and was chosen as #5 on Time magazine's list of "top ten buzzwords" of 2008.
+This phrase has appeared across the internet, and was chosen as No. 5 on Time magazine's list of "top ten buzzwords" of 2008.
 Asked about the scene and phrase, Spielberg said: "Blame me.
 Don't blame George.
 That was my silly idea ...
 I'm proud of that.
 I'm glad I was able to bring that into popular culture."
-Lucas denied this, saying Spielberg was "protecting him".
+Lucas denied this, saying Spielberg was "trying to protect" him.
 According to Lucas, he had assembled a dossier of research data to convince Spielberg; Lucas stated that his research claimed the odds of surviving in the refrigerator are about "50-50."

 The mixed fanbase reaction did not surprise Lucas, who was familiar with mixed response to the Star Wars prequels, and predicted that "we're all going to get people throwing tomatoes at us."
+According to Lucas, fans are "always going to be upset.
+'Why did he do it like this?
+And why didn't he do it like this?'
+They write their own movie, and then, if you don't do their movie, they get upset about it".
 David Koepp said: "I knew I was going to get hammered from a number of quarters [but] what I liked about the way the movie ended up playing was it was popular with families.
 I like that families really embraced it."
 Although Spielberg said "I'm very happy with the movie.
 I always have been", he also said "I sympathize with people who didn't like the MacGuffin [the interdimensional beings] because I never liked the MacGuffin."
+Koepp also disliked the inclusion of aliens and had made a failed suggestion to use a different story idea.
+Reflecting on the film in 2022, producer Kathleen Kennedy said "we may not have had as strong a story as we wanted".